lguangyu/OligotypingAnalysis/README.md

 * `mothur2oligo.final.oligo_final/MATRIX-PERCENT.txt`: the table of oligo abundance percentages in each sample; this is essentially the normalized version of `MATRIX-COUNT.txt`
 * `abund_oligo.list`: the list of filtered oligos

 There are more things can be interesting, for example determining the taxonomy of each oligo.
-Those are considered downstream analysis and the approaches are many.
-So they will not be included in this example.
+Those are considered downstream analysis.
+Since the approaches are many, they will not be included in this example.
+One possible approach is to exhausively search the taxonomy classification of every sequences in an oligotype (do not use the representative sequences) against NCBI's RNA refseq database then determine the oligotype taxonomy via majority vote.
+However considering the number of oligotypes and the size of database, it must be done with HPC.